konnov/protocols-made-fun/_posts/2025-06-07-lean-epfd-completeness.md

 of the resource managers and the transaction manager.
 (A real implementation may be much trickier though.)
 I was looking for something a bit more challenging but, at the same time, something that would not take months to reason about.
-Since many Byzantine-fault tolerance algorithms work under partial synchrony, it looked natural to find a protocol that required partial synchrony.
-[Failure detectors][fd-wikipedia] seemed to be a good fit.
+Since many Byzantine-fault tolerance algorithms work under partial synchrony, a natural thing to do was to find a protocol that required partial synchrony.
+[Failure detectors][fd-wikipedia] seemed to be a good fit to me.
 These algorithms are relatively small, but require plenty of reasoning about time.

 Hence, I opened the [book][DP2011] on Reliable and Secure Distributed Programming by Christian Cachin, Rachid Guerraoui, and Luís Rodrigues and found